lucas-andrad/System-Pizzeria/README.md

 # Pizzeria-System
-Simple web system for make a to order pizza
+Simple web system for make a pizza order